dialohq/ocaml-grpc/examples/routeguide-tutorial.md

   Grpc.Status.(v OK)
 ```

-`route_chat` receives a `string Lwt_stream.t` of requests which it decodes, logs to stdout to show it has received the note, and then encodes again to send back to the client.
+`route_chat` receives a `string Seq.t` of requests which it decodes, logs to stdout to show it has received the note, and then encodes again to send back to the client.
 Finally it responds with an `OK` indicating it has finished.
 The logic is we receive one `RouteNote` and respond directly with the same `RouteNote` using the `f` function supplied.

 ### Starting the server